Misao (video game): Plot

 In an epilogue mode after finding all of the bad ends, Aki is spirited away by Onigawara on her way home from school with Tohma, and Onigawara enlists her to save Kudoh, Saotome, and Yoshino from eternal suffering by rescuing their souls from personal hells created by Misao.
 Kudoh's hell is getting relentlessly beaten by Misao on a middle school playground, Saotome's hell is Misao making out with Tohma while she can only watch helplessly, and Yoshino's hell is getting bullied in a bathroom by a group of Misao clones.
 Aki can also visit Sohta's grave as well and help him absolve his sin.
 After that, Aki is transferred to limbo where Misao and Tohma making out until the latter runs away in fear after seeing Misao's zombified form.
 Aki confronts Misao for what she has done to her tormentors, leading her to feeling remorse and finally making peace with Aki before disappearing.
 After saving them, Onigawara reveals that the victims (except Sohta) were reborn as babies to live a new life with him and Novella in a copy of the school remaining in the demon world along with Tohma as punishment for his cowardice.
-Aki returns to the real world and awakes in empty class room, where she see a message in chalkboard that says; "Thank you" possibly from Misao.
+Aki returns to the real world and awakes in empty classroom, where she sees a message in chalkboard that says "Thank you" possibly from Misao.
 Aki then goes home, finally knowing that everything is over and hoping to see Misao again someday.
+During the ending credits, Onigawara resurrects Ayaka to help take care of the infants.

-In the Definitive Edition version of the game, the player can alternatively choose to play as Akito, a male version of Aki, with a different personality and different dialogue.
+In the Definitive Edition version of the game, certain graphic and sensitive content alterations were made, such as Aki needing to find Misao's personal items rather than her body parts, Kudoh’s death being on a stage instead of a street and being crushed by a stage light instead of getting hit by a car, as well as Aki hiding inside the carcass of a bear instead of a man during the science classroom scene.
+Other changes were also made, such as Sohta being renamed as Kurata.
+The player can also alternatively choose to play as Akito, a male version of Aki, with a different personality and different dialogue.